OctoPrint/OctoPrint-FirmwareCheck/README.md

 Please refer to the [entry on the this warning in OctoPrint's FAQ](https://faq.octoprint.org/warning-firmware-broken-creality-temp) for variants of this and a list of currently known to be affected printers.

+### Development firmware

+Please refer to the [entry on the "development firmware" warning in OctoPrint's FAQ](https://faq.octoprint.org/warning-firmware-development) for a list of currently detected firmware variants.